cbroder/acmecomdocs/site/content/acumatica-magento-attribute-mapping/order-status-mapping/index.md

 ---
 ## 4.6 Order Status Mapping

-<p>Map the Magento Order Status with Acumatica Order Status from Drop down list and then click on Save</p>
+<p>Map the Magento Order Status with the Acumatica Order Status from the dropdown.
+Click the Save button.</p>

 ![order-status-mapping](images/order-status-mapping.png?classes=shadow)